German reporter slams Coe over athletics 'war' comments

 "Is Mr Coe in a position to make better evaluations than the world's leading blood doping scientists?"

-But he underlined that he and "the vast majority" of people involved in athletics were opposed to doping.

-"Of course we have to utilise every ounce of technology available to us, because our challenge is always to protect the rights of the clean athletes to compete knowing that they are competing on a level playing field, that every athlete starts out equally with an opportunity to win or to lose," Coe said.

-Earlier, a spokesman for Coe had referred Reuters to his column in Thursday's Daily Telegraph.
+A spokesman for Coe referred Reuters to his column in Thursday's Daily Telegraph in which he wrote:

-"In less than two weeks I will be standing for the IAAF presidency but let me be clear that this is not electioneering," Coe had written.

 "The very fact that I am standing for the presidency is because I have been in the sport for 45 years and I know that the vast majority of people in the sport have an absolutely non-negotiable stance on drug abuse.